DanNduati/Learning-Toit/README.md

 ## Gotchas I encountered
-I was unable to run scripts with the `--no-device` flag which seems to be an [issue](https://github.com/toitlang/toit/issues/434)
+I was unable to run scripts with the `--no-device` flag which seems to be an [issue](https://github.com/toitlang/toit/issues/434) the team is patching.